Balancing Campus Safety and Free Speech

 As pro-Palestine protests and campus activism have surged, law enforcement faces the growing challenge of distinguishing between protected speech and acts of harassment or hate.
 At the same time, Jewish student organizations are confronting a disturbing rise in antisemitic incidents, while legal experts wrestle with the complexities of First Amendment protections alongside university policies.

-In a time when tensions are high and lines are often blurred, this discussion aims to create space for critical dialogue and actionable solutions—where law, policy, and community intersect in the pursuit of understanding and safety.
+In a time when tensions are high and lines are often blurred, this discussion aimed to create space for critical dialogue and actionable solutions—where law, policy, and community intersect in the pursuit of understanding and safety.

 Panelists: